-Edited by Shawnopedia, Doug Collins, Inukshuk, Anonymous and 1 other
+Edited by Shawnopedia, Doug Collins, Inukshuk, Eng

 Mac OS X Yosemite is available for free from the Apple iTunes store.
 If a Mac computer has the hardware to run Mac OS X Mavericks, then it also has the hardware necessary to run X Yosemite, with the exception in some circumstances being that some Mavericks machines do not have WiFi for the Continuity feature, which allows users to pick up where they left off using any of their Apple products.